Stand (Rascal Flatts song)

 "Stand" is a song written by Danny Orton and Blair Daly and recorded by American country music group Rascal Flatts.
 It was released in January 2007 as the fourth and final single from their album Me and My Gang.
 The song became their seventh number-one hit on Hot Country Songs chart on the week of May 12, 2007.

 Content

 "Stand" is a country song with a theme of having to overcome obstacles in life.

 Critical reception

 Kevin John Coyne, reviewing the song for Country Universe, gave it a D rating.
 He summed up his review by saying to "remove all remaining charm and originality from the lyric, drain all life and energy from the production, and add the most pathetically wimpy lead vocal imaginable, and you have this single."

+Other versions

+Rascal Flatts re-recorded the song with Brandon Lake on their 2025 album Life Is a Highway: Refueled Duets.

 Personnel

 From Me and My Gang liner notes.